Not a late stage case? We can still help

 You’re not on trial, but your ability to present your case clearly and accurately is critical.
 Being prepared to answer the judge’s questions with confidence and detail makes a big difference.

 This is where Advocate’s team of EDPNAs provide real value.
-Our in-depth hearing preparation and professional representation improve your odds of approval and take the pressure off you.
+Our in-depth hearing preparation and professional representation help you present the strongest possible case and take the pressure off you.

-Your Advocate team, including your dedicated case manager, our clinical support staff, and a specialized hearing representative, will manage every aspect of your case.
+Your Advocate team of case managers will manage every aspect of your case.

 Icon - Gavel